CodeCrafted7/CodeCrafted7/README.md

 ### Hi there 👋
+Hello, I'm Shaishav Gupta, proficient in C, C++, and Java.

+I'm pursuing a B.Tech in Computer Science at Graphic Era Hill University, Dehradun.
+In my free time, I enjoy learning Android and web development.

+I've honed my tech skills through hands-on experience and coursework, striving for excellence.

+I bring problem-solving, adaptability, and dedication to any project or team.

+My short-term goal is to secure a role in an MNC to support my family and my long-term aspiration is to contribute to my birthplace and society in a senior tech role.

+Let's connect and collaborate to achieve our goals!

+Contact me at: shaishavgupta598@gmail.com

 <!--
 **CodeCrafted7/CodeCrafted7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.